chrislabarge/chrislabarge/content/posts/headless-scrape.md

 ## What You Will Learn
 - How to use a non headless web driver on a headless server.
 - How to setup the Chrome Driver with Selenium and Capybara.
-- How to set up the driver to allow from automatic browser downloads.
+- How to set up the driver to allow for automatic browser downloads.

 ## Who This Is For
 - Ruby developers wanting to use the Chrome Driver for their browser automations.